 - You could have advent calendar toys similar to what you would find in many a party bag.

-- I hate all that plastic so for a toy advent calendar I would suggest: Lego mini figures, Playmobil characters, Sylvanian animal characters, Polly Pocket characters, marbles, mini-games, fidget spinners, novelty lip balms, windup toys, puzzle books, playing cards, temporary tattoos
+- For a toy advent calendar I would suggest: Lego mini figures, Playmobil characters, Sylvanian animal characters, Polly Pocket characters, marbles, mini-games, fidget spinners, novelty lip balms, windup toys, puzzle books, playing cards, temporary tattoos

 Adult Advent Calendars